 - 2.1 The Council's existing budgets at anyone time, are to a certain extent historically based.
 Consequently, they may not always meet the latest priorities and spending pressures and there is always a need to look to shift resources between services.
-The strategy to achieve this is: - To utilise the Council's approved evaluation framework when evaluating proposals for service development and new investment.
+The strategy to achieve this is: - To utilise the Council's evaluation framework when considering proposals for service development and new investment.
 The framework is based on a scoring system that is constructed to favour proposals that are aligned to the Council's priorities, together with national targets. - To identify yearly efficiency savings as part of the Government's "Gershon" target to build capacity and to redirect resources to priority areas.
-Although planned in advance, these efficiencies are only made available for spending when they are finally achieved. - To gradually disinvest in areas identified as non-priority by limiting increases in resources and undertaking more fundamental reviews of services and structures when opportunities arise. - To undertake strategic service reviews in accordance with the Council's Procurement and I.T. strategies. - To align and examine spending against priorities on an on-going basis.
-This may from time to time include fundamental reviews of specific areas of the Council's base budget.
-Page 2 of 8
+Although planned in advance, these efficiencies are only made available for spending when they are finally achieved. - To gradually disinvest in areas identified as non-priority by limiting increases (e.g. cash limiting budgets) and undertaking more fundamental reviews of services and structures when opportunities arise.

+- To undertake strategic service reviews in accordance with the Council's Procurement and I.T. strategies. - To align and examine spending against priorities on an on-going basis.
+This may from time to time include fundamental reviews of specific areas of the Council's base budget. - 2.2 These facets also contribute to the Council's Value For Money framework.